MakeSchool-Tutorials/MS-2018-Environment-Setup/P4-iOS-Install-Instructions/content.md

 You should update and install your iOS development environment before the Python one, as the Python installers actually have some dependencies on the iOS tools.

+**IMPORTANT NOTE:** Some sections here apply to all students, some only apply to students going on a Mobile track.
+Please make sure to read the section headers.
+Note that you can always come back here and install the necessary tools should you decide to be a mobile student later on.

 # Command Line Tools (ALL STUDENTS)

 Install the Xcode Command Line Tools, which is a bundle of command-line based software for developers.
 It includes things like `git`, `gcc` and `clang`.
 For a complete list, see [this article](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).